MasonAmerica/HIRING-generalist-memallook-service/README.md

 # "Memallook" Service - a visual memalloc simulation

-Your objective is to write a simple service named `memallook` in one of the languages shown below.
+Your objective is to write a simple HTTP-based service named `memallook`.
 This service's primary job is to maintain a stateful record of memory allocations performed in a buffer and return it when requested.
+In other words, it is a toy memory allocator fronted by a service.

 ## Operations
 The service supports a set of operations discussed below.